Universality of Linearized Message Passing for Phase Retrieval with Structured Sensing Matrices: Abstract

 \section{Abstract}

 In the phase retrieval problem one seeks to recover an unknown $n$ dimensional signal vector $\mathbf{x}$ from $m$ measurements of the form $y_i = |(\mathbf{A} \mathbf{x})_i|$, where $\mathbf{A}$ denotes the sensing matrix.
-A popular class of algorithms for this problem are based on approximate message passing.
+Many algorithms for this problem are based on approximate message passing.
 For these algorithms, it is known that if the sensing matrix $\mathbf{A}$ is generated by sub-sampling $n$ columns of a uniformly random (i.e., Haar distributed) orthogonal matrix, in the high dimensional asymptotic regime ($m,n \rightarrow \infty, n/m \rightarrow \kappa$), the dynamics of the algorithm are given by a deterministic recursion known as the state evolution.
-For a special class of linearized message-passing algorithms, we show that the state evolution is universal: it continues to hold even when $\mathbf{A}$ is generated by randomly sub-sampling columns of certain deterministic orthogonal matrices such as the Hadamard-Walsh matrix, provided the signal is drawn from a Gaussian prior.
+For a special class of linearized message-passing algorithms, we show that the state evolution is universal: it continues to hold even when $\mathbf{A}$ is generated by randomly sub-sampling columns of the Hadamard-Walsh matrix, provided the signal is drawn from a Gaussian prior.